 Giving no offense in any thing, that the ministry be not blamed:

 Not giving offense in the ministry, a thing that is judged to be an insult or go against your moral standards in the ministry.
 But here is the paradox, we approve ourselves.

-Have you ever made a mistake, and no-one knew, but you beat yourself up over it time and time again?
-I have, this is a standard (i.e. a flag or a banner in our mind) that we have set against ourselves.
-I know by doing a live radio broadcast, I have said things that weren’t quite correct, for that matter; I have done things that were blatantly wrong after I became a Christian.
+Have you ever made a mistake, and no one knew, but you beat yourself up over it time and time again?
+I have; this is a standard (i.e., a flag or a banner in our mind) that we have set against ourselves.
+I know by doing a live radio broadcast, I have said things that weren’t quite correct, for that matter, I have done some things that were blatantly wrong after I became a Christian.
 In my mind, I hold myself to a very high standard, but I can never live up to the standard I have set, let alone the standard that Jesus set.

 Paul goes on to say, in much patience, in afflictions, in necessities, in distresses,

-And here tucked away in this verse is a very unique word that we can easily overlook, necessities.
+And here, tucked away in this verse, is a unique word that we can easily overlook, necessities.

-Necessities, just to keep it simple, is a need that you have, and we need to forgive, by necessity to keep the ministry from being blamed.
+Necessities are needs that you have, and we need to forgive by necessity to keep the ministry from being blamed.

 But my God shall supply all your need according to his riches in glory by Christ Jesus.